yogeshwararanjith/Melanoma-Detection-Assignment/README.md

-# Project Name
+# Melanoma Detection
-> Outline a brief description of your project.
+> Building a multiclass classification model using a custom convolutional neural network in TensorFlow.

 ## Table of Contents